 There is probably no other factor that influences your Internet surfing experience more than speed.
 If you choose the wrong provider, your website may run very slowly.
 This is uncomfortable for the user and then leads to a poorer Google ranking.
 You should therefore make sure that the hosting provider of your choice uses SSD hard drives instead of HDDs.
 SSD hard drives have significantly faster access times than HDDs, which is reflected in the loading time and load stability of your website.

 The higher the availability, the better.
 The top priority for every hosting provider and therefore your website is reliability.
 This is reflected in web hosting in the so-called "high uptime".
-Your host should guarantee an availability / uptime of the website of at least 99.9 percent.
-A downtime of 99% versus 99.9 doesn't sound like a big difference at first.
-But consider that calculated over a year, a downtime of 0.01% is approx. 53 minutes, while a downtime of 0.1% is already 8,5 hours.
+Your host should ensure at least 99.9 percent availability/uptime of the website.
+A downtime of 99% compared to 99.9 doesn't sound like a big difference at first.
+But keep in mind that calculated over a year, a downtime of 0.01% is approx. 53 minutes, while a downtime of 0.1% is already 8,5 hours.